Inkinite-Tech/Git-Documentation/README.md

 CONS:Proprietary license.Not an open source license.
      Some of the git functionality has been renamed

-3. GitKraken
+3.GitKraken

 GitKraken is a Git client built on Electron, allowing it to     run natively on Windows, Mac and Linux desktop systems.
-    .
 GitKraken is a Git client built on Electron, allowing it to run natively on Windows, Mac and Linux desktop systems.
-    .
 A Faster, more Fluid Workflow
-    .
 Clone, add remotes & open pull requests
-    .
 In-App Merge Tool